All pages

 3. In the Sync Identities action configuration, click Add Fallback

-4. Configure the Transformer to use as a fallback pattern for the unique attribute that might experience conflicts
+4. Configure the to use as a fallback pattern for the unique attribute that might experience conflicts

 Transformer Options for Fallback Formatters